sgvallve/GC_skew-plot/README.md

 Plot a GC skew to look for the origin of replication of a bacterial genome.

 The GCskew.ipynb file contains a jupyter notebook that uses Biopython and Matplotlib.
 The input can be a fasta file with the complete genome sequence of a bacteria.
-These files are available for example in the GenBank database (see for example https://www.ncbi.nlm.nih.gov/nuccore/CP000708.1?report=fasta&log$=seqview&format=text).
+These files are available, for example, in the GenBank database (see for example the Bacteroides_thet.fta file or download it from [https://www.ncbi.nlm.nih.gov/nuccore/CP000708.1?report=fasta&log$=seqview&format=text](https://www.ncbi.nlm.nih.gov/nuccore/NC_004663.1?report=fasta&log$=seqview&format=text)).
 Alternatively you can download the file from the Genbank ID (for example NC_009505.1), using the Entrez module of Biopython.

 The window_size and window_pass are two of the variables that can be changed.